Other Articles from Yvonne Maina

 It’s always a good idea to keep the fun going!.
 Here is a list of some essentials you might want to consider bringing along on your next road trip.

-Car supplies.
 Service the car.
-Check the spare wheel, tool box, jumper cables.etc remember to check your car insurance and carry a tyre inflator.
+Check the spare wheel, toolbox, jumper cables etc remember to check your car insurance and carry a tyre inflator.
 Include a flashlight and superglue for emergencies.

-FUN FACT: superglue was invented during world war 1 for closing wounds in the battlefield.
+FUN FACT: superglue was invented during world war 1 for closing wounds on the battlefield.

-Maps and travel guides.
 Know the roads you will be taking and the safest times to travel.
 Learn about your destination, the culture of the people.
-Have information which will help you get to where you are going unaided.
+Have information that will help you get to where you are going unaided.

-First aid kit: Sometimes little mishaps do happen and its best to have a first aid respondent kit on board.
-Ensure it has band aids, painkillers, sewing kit, disinfectant, aspirin, and a pair of scissors.
+Sometimes little mishaps do happen and it’s best to have a first aid respondent kit on board.
+Ensure it has band-aids, painkillers, a sewing kit, disinfectant, aspirin, and a pair of scissors.

-Disposable cups, plates and plenty of napkins: Its common for people to enjoy food along the way.
-Bringing disposable dining wears can reduce smudges and greasy fingerprints on your car seats.
+It’s common for people to enjoy food along the way.
+Bringing disposable dining wear can reduce smudges and greasy fingerprints on your car seats.

-Food: Plan for your trip by packing healthy meals and snacks.
-Have appropriate storage for them to prevent food poisoning.
-Carry sugar free chewing gum or carrot sticka to give the kids after eating because it cleans teeth. you can use a cooler box to store your food.
+Plan for your trip by packing healthy meals and snacks and have appropriate storage for them to prevent food poisoning.
+Carry sugar-free chewing gum or carrot sticks to give the kids after eating because it cleans teeth. you can use a cooler box to store your food.

-Water: Road trips can be exhausting.
-Staying hydrated is important.make sure to carry water and plenty of it.
+Road trips can be exhausting.
+Staying hydrated is important.
+Make sure you carry plenty of water.

-Entertainment: Travelling with kids in a car can be a grueling affair.
-Pack plenty of materials to keep them distracted while on your journey.
-Carry a battery pack for your gadgets.
+Travelling with kids in a car can be a grueling affair.
+Also, you will need to pack plenty of materials to keep them distracted while on your journey.
+In addition to this, carry a battery pack for your gadgets.
 Line up some catchy tunes on your car stereo that make good for singalongs.

-Shovel and polythene bags: A shovel to dig you out of muddy encounters and trash bags to keep car your car tidy.
-Dispose off trash in designated areas.
+A shovel to dig you out of muddy encounters and trash bags to keep car your car tidy.
+Dispose of the trash in designated areas.
 Gas stations have bins that may come in handy.

 You May Also like: 4 Easy Holiday Packing Secrets from a Travel Expert